Laykel/RES-Labo-HTTP/6_bonus-traefik/README.md

 ## Management UI

+For the management UI, we only have a basic one through Traefik, that only allows monitoring of containers and no actual management (launching or removing a container, for example).

+We considered using Portainer for our management UI, but didn't quite have the time to set it up, sadly.

 ## Load balancing: round-robin vs sticky sessions

 We didn't have time to experiment with this bonus step.